fishforwish/fgc/ms.md

 JD: What is meant here by “secondary data”?
 Do we need to say that?
 CF:  rewrote We analyzed women aged 15-49 from the Demographic and Health Surveys (DHS) when it met the research criteria:  countries with clear FGC Practice [KoskHeym17, UNIC16], and with FGC module including status, position and FGC benefit, and gender awareness.
 As a result, four countries of the most recent available datasets were Kenya 2008/9, Mali 2006, Nigeria 2008 and Sierra Leone 2008 \cfcmt{checked and updated in Aug 6, 2024.}.
-JD: What about the recent Kenya data?
-CF: We used the newest Kenya data in another paper which compare the Kayan 2008 vs. 2022.
 The FGC prevalence in Kenya and Nigeria were over 20\% and Mali and Sierra Leon were over 85\% during that time, which represented the middle-lower vs. high prevalence of FGC [UNIC16].
 In addition, Kenya and Nigeria were observed a declined prevalence of FGC, while the prevalence in Mali and Sierra Leone were stably high or increasing [KoskHeym17].
 CF:  to update with fgc rate.
 Although the datasets seemed outdated, it should not affect the study purpose which is to understand associations of FGC norms and behaviors.  \cfcmt{See https://github.com/fishforwish/fgc/blob/master/README.md for updated info}.